Subduction zone initiation

 Subduction is the main mechanism by which the Earth’s outer layer is recycled into its interior, thereby driving ocean-plate tectonics.
 The initiation of new subduction zones is key to maintain this process, which differentiates the Earth from all other known rocky planets, over geologic time periods.

-Better understanding SZI is therefore important to better understand why the Earth is unique, how life was able to evolve, and why and how two of the major threats for humanity, earthquakes and volcanic eruptions, occur.
+Understanding SZI better is therefore important to better understand why the Earth is unique, how life was able to evolve, and why and how two of the major threats for humanity, earthquakes and volcanic eruptions, occur.

 How can we observe SZI?